chinamike65/hugo-tuolesi/content/book3/book3en.md

 There are ten offerings here:

-Miaohua is a strange flower that can only be found in the heavens.
+##### 1. Miaohua is a strange flower that can only be found in the heavens.

-The flower wand is connected by various wonderful flowers.
+##### 2. The flower garland is made from various wonderful flowers.

-Tones are the sounds made by all kinds of wonderful musical instruments.
+##### 3. Tones are the sounds made by all kinds of wonderful musical instruments.

-Incense mud made of various wonderful fragrances.
+##### 4. Incense powder made of various wonderful fragrances.

-The most wonderful and solemn among the umbrellas.
+##### 5. The most wonderful and solemn among the canopies.
-The most beautiful of clothes.
+##### 6. The most beautiful of clothes.

-The most beautiful fragrance is the perfume that fills the three thousand great thousand worlds.
+##### 7. The most beautiful fragrance is the perfume that fills the three thousand great thousand worlds.

-The incense powder made of various wonderful incense can be burned and can also be used as a mandala.
+##### 8. Incense powder made of various wonderful incense can be burned and can also be used as a mandala.

-Burning Incense A single or synthetic spice that emits an aroma when burned.
+##### 9. Burning Incense A single or synthetic spice that emits an aroma when burned.

-Lamps Various scented oil lamps, or jewelry that emits light, etc. "Miaogao gathers", Miaogao refers to Miaogao Mountain, which is Mount Sumeru.
+##### 10. Lamps Various scented oil lamps, or jewelry that emits light, etc.

+"Miaogao gathers", Miaogao refers to Miaogao Mountain, which is Mount Sumeru.

-Visualize using these ten most extraordinary offerings, piled up one by one to be as high as Mount Sumeru, and make offerings to the Buddhas and Tathagatas.
+Visualize using these ten most extraordinary offerings, piled up one by one as high as Mount Sumeru, and make offerings to the Buddhas and Tathagatas.

 There are many ways to make offerings, there are two common ones, making physical offerings in person and mental offerings.

-For example, if you want to make offerings of flowers, you should offer flowers yourself; while offering flowers, visualize countless flowers and make offerings to Buddhas and Bodhisattvas.
+For example, if you want to make offerings of flowers, you should offer your own flowers; while offering flowers, visualize countless flowers and make offerings to Buddhas and Bodhisattvas.

 It is also necessary to recite the offering text, the simple offering text is "Om ah hum, om ah hum, om ah hum, make offerings to the three jewels of the guru".

 "Om ah hum" represents the body, speech and mind of the Buddhas and Tathagatas.

-The first time "Om Ah Hum", the blessing offering changed from impure to pure; the second time, the blessing offering became nectar-like body, the flower became nectar-like flower, the water became nectar-like water, and the nectar-like nature,

-The physical nature is to be able to exorcise demons, cure diseases, live a long life, etc.
+With the first "Om Ah Hum", the offerings are transformed from impure to pure; the second time, the blessing offering became nectar-like body, the flower became nectar-like flower, the water became nectar-like water, and the nectar-like nature,this to be able to exorcise demons, cure diseases, live a long life, etc.

-The third time, the blessing offerings become countless.
+The third time, the offerings become innumerable.

 The common merit of making offerings is to gain wealth.

 In addition, each offering also has its own different merits.

-For example, water supply, because water is pure, in addition to obtaining wealth, water supply can also purify the mind;
+For example, offering water, because water is pure, in addition to obtaining wealth, a water offering can also purify the mind;

-offering lamps, because the lamps are bright, so offering lamps can open up wisdom;
+Offering lamps, because the lamps are bright, so offering lamps can open up wisdom;

-offering flowers, they will look solemn and beautiful;
+Offering flowers, they will look fresh and beautiful;

-offering offerings to various
+various offerings

-If you plant fruits and other food, you will have no shortage of food for life;
+If you plant fruits and other food, you will have no shortage of food in this life;

-if you make offerings to houses, such as building a temple, or building a house for your guru, the merit is to be reborn in the pure land;
+if you make offerings of houses, such as building a temple, or building a house for your guru, the merit is to be reborn in the pure land;

 if you offer an umbrella, you will not have troubles;

 if you offer a throne, you will be promoted;

-If you make offerings to the wish-fulfilling treasures, you will have wishful thinking;
+If you make offerings to the wish-fulfilling treasures, you will have wishes fulfilled;

-if you make offerings to the jeweled banners, you will gain prestige.
+if you make offerings of jeweled banners, you will gain prestige.

 150

 Different offerings have their own merits.

-If you have these offerings yourself, make offerings yourself.
+If you have these things yourself, make offerings of your own things.

 If not, you can make offerings through mental visualization.

-Visualize the blessings that you have accumulated in your lifetimes, which have become various offerings, and become countless incense, flowers, water, lamps, as well as spices, fruits, musical sounds, etc., arranged in a solemn arrangement to make offerings to Buddhas and Bodhisattvas.
+Visualize the blessings that you have accumulated in your lifetimes, which have come from various offerings, and become countless incense, flowers, water, lamps, as well as spices, fruits, musical sounds, etc., arranged in a solemn arrangement to make offerings to Buddhas and Bodhisattvas.

-Since the above are offerings made with worldly offerings, they are called superior offerings and superior offerings.
+Since the above are offerings made with worldly objects, they are called superior offerings.

 Then there is the supreme offering.

+>
-With a vast understanding of mind,
+>With a mind of vast, excellent understanding,
+>

-I deeply believe in all the Buddhas of the three times,
+>I deeply believe in all Buddhas of the past, present, and future.
+>

-and with the power of Samantabhadra's actions and vows,
+>With the power of the universally worthy actions and vows,
+>

-I generally make offerings to the Tathagata.
+>I make offerings to all Tathāgatas.

-The supreme offering is the offering of the saints.
+>

-For example, sages or bodhisattvas make offerings from things beyond the world such as wish-fulfilling trees and nectars, as well as offerings made by great bodhisattvas with the power of supernatural powers.
+For example, sages or bodhisattvas make offerings of things beyond the world such as wish-fulfilling trees and nectars, as well as offerings made by great bodhisattvas using supernatural powers.

 151